akash-network/node/ethereum/_docs/design.md

 ##### networkAddress

-* The IP or URL of the provider which can be contacted to initate mainifest distribution
+* The IP or URL of the provider which can be contacted to initiate manifest distribution

 #### Functions